sladwig/kukki-joe/readme.md

     "hmm maybe some flowers or somehing or maybe not I don't know, but a bit something around it like gaggalacka or maybe not(*)".

-So as a third and final image some stock image I found on google in half a minute - so please don't use it.
-This is purely meant as general direction - the design itself does not have to have any accociation with jungle.
+So as a third and final image some stock image I found on google in half a minute and is more meant as an conceptual direction the final sweats don't need to be in the jungle or something.

 ![](/rainforest.png)

-(*) Gaggalacka is another group organising parties and festivals, who have a very nice hoodie and we often refer to as an example a lot. - Also we will use the same printer as they do.
+(*) Gaggalacka is another group organizing parties and festivals, who have a very nice hoodie and we often refer to as an example a lot. - Also we will use the same printer as they do.

 ![](/gagga-back.jpg)
 ![](/gagga-front.jpg)